-When saxophones are joined with the brass in concerted ensemble writing, the 1st alto usually doubles one of the trumpet parts and the remaining saxes double either lower trumpet or trombone parts.
+When the saxophones are joined with the brass in concerted ensemble passages, the 1st alto usually doubles one of the trumpet parts and the remaining saxes double either lower trumpet or trombone parts.
 Thus, there is a considerable amount of unison and octave doubling in traditional big band arranging.

 The simple reason why harmonic doubling is commonly used in big bands is there are more horn players in the band than the number of individual notes in the harmonic structures used by big band arrangers.

 Given this perspective of harmonic doubling in big band music, I have an idea to offer to big bands: to try using my 6-horn ensemble scores with doubled players on a part.
 This is described in my Mid-Size Ensemble article.
 So far, big bands have been reluctant to try it.
-However, as I envision this approach (as another option to playing these scores with 6 horns), it can give conventional big bands a fresh sound.
+However, as I envision this approach, it can give conventional big bands a fresh sound.